Quantum Sparse Support Vector Machines: Background on Binary Classification and Sparse Linear Models

 The $L_2$ regularizer used in LS-SVM penalizes large-magnitude feature weights, but is unlikely to set any feature weights to null.
 In many real-world scenarios involving classification problems with large number of features we expect that highly-accurate predictions can be made using just a few discriminative features.
 The remaining features either carry no information about the separation of classes, or the information is redundant.
 For example, classification problems involving gene expression measured using microarrays or RNA-seq may have tens of thousands of features, and brain scans can have million of voxels, but only a small number may be enough to separate subjects with one subtype of a disease from another subtype, an information that is useful in choosing treatment.
 In these scenarios, we expect that a well-performing model should be sparse; that there is a vector $\beta$ composed mostly of zeros that achieves near-optimal risk $R(\beta)$.
 The key problem is to decide which feature weights should be non-zero.

 To find sparse solutions to classification problems, a regularization term in the form of $L_1$ norm of $\beta$ is often included in the objective function. $L_1$ regularization is especially useful when working with a training set with large number of features compared to the number of training samples, which is referred to as the $p>m$ case.
-Optimization problems involving $L_1$ norm typically lead to inequality constraints that cannot be presently handled by quantum algorithms based on HHL.
+One method that uses $L_1$ regularization is Sparse SVM (sSVM) \cite{bennett1999combining,kecman2000support,zhu20041}, a linear classifier based on regularized empirical risk minimization involving hinge loss and $L_1$ regularizer, $\hat{L}_{sSVM}(\beta) = \hat{R}_{SVM}(\beta) + \lambda \lVert \beta \rVert_1$, where $\lambda > 0$ is a hyperparameter specifying the strength of regularization.
+Training of a Sparse SVM model can be transformed into an optimization problem with linear objective function and linear inequality constraints.